 “You have to predict and get a feeling for where the strike is headed.”
 Lin Xue explained to Bai Chen.
 They were at the backyard of their lodging that was an open field with enough space for numerous disciples to practice and spar.

 Lin Xue didn't know why but Bai Chen was apparently serious about changing his fighting style.
 Although he provided some decent guidance it didn't seem to work out for Bai Chen.

 “Sigh...
-Third brother I know you don't want to tell me but is this really necessary?
-If you fight as usual, even with your cultivation rank you would surely rank high enough.”
+Third Brother I know you don't want to tell me but is this really necessary?
+If you fight as usual, even with your cultivation base you would surely rank high enough.”

 However, Bai Chen only shook his head and the two continued their exercises until the day ended.

 “Hao Yu has disappeared?”
 On the next day, Lin Xue asked Huang Yun with surprise who brought him the news.
 Although Huang Yun was a personal disciple of an elder, he wasn't well-liked by most of the common disciples.
 Apparently, it had something to do with his incessant need to fight someone but Lin Xue didn't have any of these troubles.
 In turn, Huang Yun spent most of his time with Bai Chen and Lin Xue as long as his teacher wasn't forcing him to cultivate or do other chores.